Jojans/Jojans/README.md

-<h1>👋 Hi!
+<h1>Hi!
 I'm Jojans </h1>

-🧠 Computer Science student at UIS (Universidad Industrial de Santander).
+Computer Science student at UIS (Universidad Industrial de Santander).

-💻 Passionate about software development, data science, and programming.
+Passionate about software development, data science, and programming.

-💫 My goal is to continue learning and growing as a professional in the field of systems engineering, with the hope of contributing to innovative projects that have a positive impact on society.
+My goal is to continue learning and growing as a professional in the field of systems engineering, with the hope of contributing to innovative projects that have a positive impact on society.
 I am interested in opportunities that allow me to apply my knowledge and skills and that offer a challenging and collaborative environment.

-🌐 Connect with me
+Connect with me
 <a href="https://www.linkedin.com/in/sebastian-galvis-040495318"><img src="https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white"></a>

 ---